06hong/analytics-challenge/README.md

 ### Assignment

 1. What follow up questions do you have for this client?
 2. Sometimes we have incomplete information and still must perform some initial analysis.
-Perform a quick exploratory data analysis on this data set given what you know.
-Attempt to find relationships between advertising and product sales.
-The client is interested in understanding the effectiveness of the advertising investments they've made over the past 2 years.
+Perform a quick (30 mins or less) exploratory data analysis on this data set given what you know.
+Attempt to find relationships between advertising and product sales, if you can.
+Show us your ability to visualize data.
+Assume that the client is interested in understanding the effectiveness of the advertising investments they've made over the past 2 years.

 <strong>Please present your questions and initial findings as a series of data visualizations representing your take on an initial exploration of the data.
 Please submit this as a PDF.</strong>